 A police officer or dog warden may seize a banned dog or a dog that is dangerously out of control.

-If you wish to report a dangerous dog, please contact the police on 01642 326326 or the dog warden service on 01642 726001, alternatively you can complete the online form.
+Alternatively, you can contact the police on 01642 326326 or the dog warden service on 01642 726001.
 The court can also issue a warrant for the police to enter a building and seize a dog.